-Currently, the plugin supports synchronizing with the Amarok music player.
+Currently, the plugin supports synchronizing with the Amarok music player, and with iTunes.
 It can fetch the rating, score, first-played date, last-played date, play count, and track uid from Amarok.

 Enable the metasync plugin in your configuration (see Using Plugins).